Bonus material: Ideal customer profile template, ICP checklist and survey template .

-In this guide, I’ll give you a step by step process and template how to create an ideal customer profile for B2B companies.
+In this guide, I’ll give you a step by step process and template on how to create an ideal customer profile (or ICP) for B2B companies.

-But before we’ll dive in, I want to tell you about the biggest misconception.
+But before we dive in, I want to tell you about the biggest misconception.

-If you’ll open any marketing book right now, in 99% of cases you’ll read the same advice on the first pages: create a customer profile before planning any marketing campaign.
+If you open any marketing book, in most cases on the first pages, you’ll read the same advice: create a customer profile or buyer persona before running any marketing campaign.

-The 80/20 principle tells that 80% of revenue is generated by 20% of customers.
-If we apply it once more, we’ll see that 4% of customers generate 64% of revenue.
+The 80/20 principle tells that 20% of customers generate 80% of revenue.
+If we apply the rule once more, we’ll see that 4% of customers make 64% of revenue.

 Ideal customer profile definition